ajits-github/Yolov5/README.md

 -The model is being tuned to work on the images taken from the onboard camera of the Autonomous vehicle where it recognizes and classifies several traffic signs in the scenario , captured by the camera attached to the vehicle.

 The different techniques like below are in progress:
--Data Augmentation
+- Data Augmentation
--Prevention of Overfitting and saving the last best weights -Multiple GPUs (DDP from PyTorch)
+- Prevention of Overfitting and saving the last best weights
+- Multiple GPUs (DDP from PyTorch)
--Exploration of best learning rates
+- Exploration of best learning rates
--Feasibilty of Ensembe of Models
+- Feasibilty of Ensembe of Models
--Different Losses like Classification Loss, Object Loss and Box loss -The status of the weights being currently used in evry epoch -Different Image sizes
+- Different Losses like Classification Loss, Object Loss and Box loss
+- The status of the weights being currently used in evry epoch
+- Freezing of some layers for Transfer Learning
+- Different Image sizes
--Usage of Wandb and Tesnorboard for better visualization of logs and results -Using Inference on different images from the surroundings and getting better confidence score
+- Usage of Wandb and Tesnorboard for better visualization of logs and results
+- Using Inference on different images from the surroundings and getting better confidence score

 The libraries being used here are: PyTorch, matplotlib, numpy, opencv, tensorboard, scikit-learn, wandb